jeanhaley32/NodeNeighborhood/workpath/worker/readme.md

-    WARNING: changes made to this document, should reflect in the top level workpath readme.md. ../readme.md
+    WARNING: changes made to this document, should reflect in the top-level work path `../readme.md`

 ## Workers

 A running `worker` is defined as a goroutine executed and tracked by the `delegator`, running a `job` embedded with a `task`.

-The `job` and `task` object bundle contains the`operation`for the worker to  execute.
-We reference an `operation`, and embed the necessary `context` to accomplish that operation.
+The `job` and `task` object bundle contains the `operation` for the worker to execute.
+We reference an `operation` and embed the necessary `context` to accomplish that operation.
 ### Job
- A Job is the Top level encapsulation of a task, it contains a unique `id`, time stamps for the job's `creation`, `start`, and `completion` times. and it contains the `task` to be executed.
+ A Job is the Top-level encapsulation of a task, it contains a unique `ID` and time stamps for the job's `creation`, `start`, and `completion` times. and it contains the `task` to be executed.
  ```go
     type job struct {
         id        uint32    // Unique id of the job.